 We are subject to two putative class action lawsuits alleging federal securities law violations in connection with our IPO, one in the Superior Court of the State of Arizona and one in U.S. District Court of Arizona.
 These purported class actions were filed in March and April 2020 against the Company, certain current and former officers and directors, and certain underwriters of the Company's IPO.
 The state and federal lawsuits each make the same or similar allegations of violations of the Securities Act of 1933, as amended, for allegedly making materially false and misleading statements in, or omitting material information from, our IPO registration statement.
-The plaintiffs seek unspecified monetary damages and other relief.

-On March 2, 2022, the parties in the federal lawsuit attended a mediation and reached an agreement in principle to settle all claims asserted in that action for the sum of \$5.0 million, which will be paid by the Company's directors' and officers' insurance carriers.
-The settlement is subject to final documentation and preliminary and final approval by the federal court.
-The motion for preliminary approval must be filed on or before May 9, 2022.
+On March 2, 2022, the parties in the federal lawsuit attended a mediation and reached an agreement in principle to settle all claims asserted in that action for the sum of \$5 million, which will be paid by the Company's directors' and officers' insurance carriers.
+The settlement is subject to preliminary and final approval by the federal court.
+The motion for preliminary approval was filed on May 6, 2022, and no objections to the settlement were filed by the deadline for such objections.
+The parties are waiting for the Court to schedule a date for the preliminary approval hearing.
 If preliminary and final approval is obtained, the claims of all putative class members, whether asserted in the federal or state actions, will be extinguished, unless and only to the extent that a particular class member takes affirmative steps to have its claims excluded.

 In addition, we are subject to certain legal actions which we consider routine to our business activities.
+As of June 30, 2022, our management believed the ultimate outcomes of other routine legal matters are not likely to have a material adverse effect on our financial position, liquidity or results of operations.